 Introduction to Physics

 Motion is defined as the act of changing location or position.
 Three types of motion exist: translational, oscillatory, and rotational.
-Translational motions occur when a change in location takes place.
-Oscillatory motion is motion that takes place without changing location.
-An example of such motion is the vibration of strings on a musical instrument.
-Rotational motion deals with the spinning that occurs in objects.
+Translational motion occurs when a change in location takes place.
+Oscillatory motion takes place without changing location; an example of such motion is the vibration of strings on a musical instrument.
+Rotational motion occurs when objects spin.

 Force occurs when two objects interact with each other.
-Each object has a force on the other: a push or a pull.
-When the interaction between the two objects stops, then the force also disappears.
-This force can be separated into two categories: forces from contact and forces from action-at-a-distance.
+Each object exerts a force on the other: a push or a pull.
+When the interaction between the two objects stops, the force also disappears.
+This force can be separated into two categories: forces from contact and forces from the action at a distance.
 The difference between the two classifications is whether the two objects are in direct contact with each other or not.
-The unit of force is newton (N).
+The unit of force is the newton (N).

 The definition of equilibrium is defined in the word itself.
-It deals with equal parts implying a balance.
+It deals with equal parts, implying a balance.
 If an object has forces acting on it, the object may undergo motion.
-However, if the object is in equilibrium, then the object will not move since all the forces balance each other.
+However, if the object is in equilibrium, then the object will not move because all the forces balance each other.

 One way to look at the motion of an object is to separate the forces acting on the object into horizontal and vertical forces.
 In equilibrium, the horizontal forces will balance themselves and the vertical forces will balance themselves; thus, no motion of the object will occur in either the horizontal or vertical axes.

 Momentum can be understood by looking at the mass and velocity of an object.
 Mass is a property of an object that measures the amount of matter in an object.
 Velocity is the distance an object travels over a given time.
 It is a vector quantity, so directionality is also expressed.
 Momentum, also a vector quantity, is the product of mass and velocity.
 In practicality, momentum refers to the quantity of motion possessed by an object.
 The unit of momentum is kilogram-meter per second (kg-m/s).